aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 1. Using node type `spine` for transport routers.

+Pathfinder nodes are using the node_type `wan_rr`, all WAN routers (edge and transit) are using the node_type `wan_router`.

-## Global settings
+## Global settings for WAN

-The following settings must be the same for every WAN device participating in the WAN network.
+The following settings must be the same for every WAN device participating in the WAN network

 The following table list the `eos_designs` top level keys used for WAN and how they should be set: